Spring tour with the motorhome to the Netherlands - visit the most beautiful destinations during the tulip blossom in the Netherlands

 FREEONTOUR tip: Holland's longest tulip route

 In regards to the tulip blossom, the region Noordoostpolder in the province of Flevoland is far less known than the Keukenhof and the Bollenstreek region - and therefore less crowded.
 Hardly anyone suspects that here - north of Zwolle by the Ijsselmeer - the largest flower-growing area in the Netherlands and also the longest tulip route in the country can be found.
 The well-signposted route stretches over 100 km along colorful fields spanning more than 1,000 hectares.
 National Geographic even counted it one of the most beautiful car routes in the world a few years ago.
 Perfect for a motorhome tour, isn't it?
-Between April 18 and May 4, 2020, the annual tulip festival also takes place here in the region.
+Between mid-April and beginning of May the annual tulip festival also takes place here in the region.